Intra-aortic balloon pumps (IABP) are used in the intensive care setting to provide hemodynamic assistance to patients in cardiogenic shock.

 This has a dual effect: it firstly decreases left ventricular afterload through a vacuum effect, decreasing myocardial oxygen requirements, and secondly increases myocardial perfusion (during diastole) 1,2.

-Some catheters are radiolucent except for a distal radio-opaque marker.
+Some catheters are radiolucent except for a distal radiopaque marker.
 If the film is obtained during diastole then the balloon can be seen as a radiolucent oblong aligned with the thoracic aorta 1.

 The balloon should be located in the proximal descending aorta, just below the origin of the left subclavian artery.
+On CXR it should be at the level of the AP window.
 This ideally results in the balloon terminating just above the splanchnic vessels 3.

 Complications may occur in around 30% of cases 4 and can be divided into those relating to balloon function and those related to balloon positioning.

 - malpositioning: considered the commonest complication

 - aortic dissection (1%) 4 or large vessel arterial dissection during insertion